Mixed nuts were always a popular snack item at Christmastime in our home, which is why this Christmas Mixed Nut Bundt Cake is nostalgic and delicious!

-I think I told you this story in a Christmas recipe post last year, but I can’t help but think of my mom’s determination with getting whole, un-cracked nuts on the table every Christmas.
+I think I told you this story in a Christmas recipe post last year, but I can’t help but think of my mom’s determination to get whole, uncracked nuts on the table every Christmas.

-For example, my mom would prepare scalloped potatoes and a pineapple glazed ham for dinner.
-As soon as she had cleaned up from dinner and neatly replaced her Christmas tablecloth, she would position some kind of centerpiece on the table – usually a poinsettia.
-Then, she would surround the centerpiece with food.
+For example, my mom would prepare scalloped potatoes and pineapple-glazed ham for dinner.
+As soon as she had cleaned up from dinner and neatly replaced her Christmas tablecloth, she would position some kind of centrepiece on the table – usually a poinsettia.
+Then, she would surround the centrepiece with food.

 There was always one of those printed plastic platters with the sections to keep food separate; do you know what I’m talking about?
 You can still find them at the dollar store during the holidays.